mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 You can also unset all of the variables using the /unsetall command.

-!!! caution This will permanently delete all of your variables!
+.. caution:: This will permanently delete all of your variables!
 You cannot recover them once you have performed this command, so be careful.

 $null values
 ------------